redhat-na-ssa/sepsis-detection/serving/README.md

 oc apply -f fn/kubernetes/
 ```

 This will create a knative service using.
-The minimum number of pods is set to 1 (not zero) due to
+The minimum number of pods is set to 1 (not zero) due to performance loading the model and pipeline each time from zero versus having at least 1 pod with the model and pipeline loaded

 ```yaml
 spec: